-The proportion of patients on surgery waitlists who have waited longer than 26 weeks is unchanged at 40% in the most recent period.
+The proportion of patients on surgery waitlists who have waited longer than 26 weeks decreased to 36% in the most recent period.
 This continues to be above normal while we catch up on backlogs caused by the recent COVID-19 reductions in elective surgery.